 neo4j-admin copy --compact-node-storeto copy and compact the datastore.
 See details here.

-- All index are not going to be copied but a file is generated to recreate them later
+- All index are not going to be copied but a file is generated containing the commands to recreate them later.

 - Your machine needs a lot of memory and excellent disk performance (see note on IOPS)